 As our long term plan was to build a product, this looked like a perfect opportunity.
 So we decided to bite the bullet and build Vacation Tracker.

-The easiest way to track your team's vacations and days off manage your requests and receive vacation reminders about…vacationtracker.io
+Vacation Tracker - Manage your requests and receive vacation reminders_The easiest way to track your team's vacations and days off manage your requests and receive vacation reminders about…_vacationtracker.io

 When you start thinking about your new product, the path to your core feature seems clear and obvious.
 But as soon as you start the journey, the road becomes blurry and full of roadblocks.
 Most of the roadblocks are caused by side issues, things that your product needs, but that are not solving your core problem.